jlekashree/ticket-management/README.md

 # ticket-management - Screens & Flow

-Login Screen → Dashboard → My Tickets → Ticket Details →
-[Update Ticket Status / Add Comment / Cancel Ticket]
+## Customer Flow

 1. **Login Screen**
+   - Authenticate the user (Customer)
+   - Redirect to Customer Dashboard after login

+2. **Customer Dashboard**
+   - Show all tickets raised by the logged-in customer
+   - Quick overview of ticket status (Open, In Progress, Resolved, etc.)
+   - Navigate to **My Tickets** or **Create Ticket**

+3. **My Tickets**
+   - List all tickets created by the customer
+   - Filter or sort tickets by status, priority, or creation date
+   - Select a ticket to view details

+4. **Ticket Details**
+   - Show full ticket information including:
+     - Description
+     - Status, Priority, Category
+     - Comments / history
+   - Actions available:
+     - **Add Comment** → Add notes or updates to the ticket

+5. **Create Ticket**
+   - Raise a new support ticket
+   - Provide **Category, Priority, Description**
+   - Ticket is created with **status = Open** and **assigned_to = NULL**

+---

+## Employee Flow

+1. **Login Screen**
    - Authenticate the user (Technician, Supervisor, or Admin)
-   - Redirect user to the Dashboard after login
+   - Redirect to Employee Dashboard after login

 2. **Dashboard**
-   - Show summary of tickets by status
+   - Show summary of tickets assigned to the logged-in employee
    - Navigate to My Tickets

 3. **My Tickets**
-   - List all tickets assigned to the logged-in user
+   - List all tickets assigned to the employee
    - Filter or sort tickets by priority or creation date
    - Select a ticket to view details